HugoPerrier/melusine/docs/docs/index.md

     - pipeline execution
     - code parallelization
     - etc
-- **AI components** : the module `models` makes it easy to define and train AI models suited to your needs
+- **Integrations** : the modular nature of melusine makes it easy to integrate with a variety of AI frameworks (HuggingFace, Pytorch, Tensorflow, etc)
-    - Define models using Keras or PyTorch
-    - Use pre-trained models through HuggingFace
-    - Create hybrid models combining text and meta-features (structured data)
-- **Flexibility** : melusine is highly flexible and modular so custom components can be integrated easily
+- **Production ready** : melusine builds-up on the feedback from several years of running automatic email processing in production at MAIF.

 ## The melusine package